Precastwig/BoardAnalyzer/README.md

         - Upload new image
         - Pick new corners
         - Translate all points based upon new corner positions
-    - Add ability to zoom in on board image (difficult?
-I think)
     - Allow dragging hold into ellipses, and fix underlying analysis to work with ellipses (tricksy, lots of math involved)
     - Add route creation/saving (Not really the point of this app)
         - Add hold suggestion during route creation